 Community Tree Distributions are an opportunity for Cedar Rapids’ residents to acquire high-quality, low-cost trees to plant in their yards.
 Distributions are held twice a year, once in spring and once in fall.
 For more information on our next tree distribution, visit TreesForever.Org/Adopt.

 Trees Forever will continue – and work to expand – the Community Tree Distribution program, limiting its supply to yard trees on the ReLeaf Master Tree List.

 Neighborhood Tree Captains are local volunteer leaders working to recruit their neighbors to receive trees, free of cost, to plant in their yards.
 Captains serve as a valuable tool to their community by providing resources to aid with planting and caring for new trees.

 For more information on the program visit TreesForever.Org/NTC or contact our Director of ReLeaf Cedar Rapids, Molly Stuelke, at email@example.com.

 Trees Forever has partnered with five local nurseries to provide tree vouchers for Cedar Rapids residents.
 Eligible participants can qualify for an $100 or $250 voucher towards the purchase of a tree on the ReLeaf Master Tree List.

-For more information on the tree voucher program visit TreesForever.Org/Voucher-Program or contact our ReLeaf Outreach & Communications Manager, Dina Haveric, at email@example.com.
+For more information visit TreesForever.Org/Voucher-Program or contact our ReLeaf Outreach & Communications Manager, Dina Haveric, at firstname.lastname@example.org.

 From early April through the end of October, our team is out planting and watering hundreds of trees all across Cedar Rapids.
 Our goal to replant the City’s canopy is a big undertaking, and we need your help!